Sound system (Jamaican): History

-The culture of the Sound System was brought to the UK with the mass immigration of Jamaicans in the 1960s and 1970s.
+The culture of the sound system was brought to the UK with the mass immigration of Caribbean people in the 1960s and 1970s.
 Notable UK Sound Systems include Sir Coxsone Outernational, Jah Shaka, Channel One, Aba Shanti-I, Jah Observer, Quaker City, Iration Steppas, Fatman International and Saxon Studio International.
 One of the first sound systems in the United States was Downbeat the Ruler, founded in Bronx, New York, in the late 1970s.

+DJ Kool Herc, known as the Father of Hip-Hop, was responsible for importing many of the elements of Jamaican sound system culture to New York.
+Having immigrated with his family to the Bronx from Kingston at the age of 12, Herc grew up around dancehall parties, and despite being too young to enter, he would hang out outside the parties and listen to the music.
+When he started hosting his own parties in New York, he was known for having the loudest and most impressive sound system of anyone in the city, which heavily emphasized bass.
+He also introduced MCs (Masters of Ceremony) to the Bronx party scene, who are considered by some to be the first hip-hop rappers, as they emulated the toasting style of Jamaican reggae deejays.

-These sound systems were the method in which these migrants were able to maintain their cultural connection with their roots.
+Sound systems were the method in which Jamaican migrants were able to maintain their cultural connection with their roots.
 They broadcast the remixed samples of reggae beats and created an underground music culture.
 This culture was separate from the larger population which relied on the radio to provide popular music.
 These sound systems were played in warehouses, clubs, and street corners.
 This was not simply just music played on the radio for a few people to hear, but a culture that involved many people was developed out of being consumed by sound through large sound systems.
 Sound system culture presented what Julian Henriques refers to as sonic dominance.
 He is strategic in his usage of the word dominance because it is visceral and this term embodies the "power and the pleasure of the sonic" (452).
 The sound is an "enveloping, immersive, and intense experience" (451).
 The experience is so strong that "sounds carry people, as much as people carry sounds; 'vibes' find bodies to move" (230).
 Dance acts as a natural, immediate response to dancehall sounds, and as Henriques puts it, "bodies have no musical burden to bear; rather they are borne along, even berthed, by music."